OpenHantek/OpenHantek6022/readme.md

 * Settable probe attenuation factor 1..1000 to accommodate a variety of different probes.
 * Measure and display Vpp, DC (average), AC, RMS and dB (of RMS) values as well as frequency of active channels.
 * Display the power dissipation for a load resistance of 1..1000 Ω (optional, can be set in Oscilloscope/Settings/Analysis).
+* Display the THD of the signal (optional, can be set in Oscilloscope/Settings/Analysis).
 * Math channel modes: CH1+CH2, CH1-CH2, CH2-CH1, CH1*CH2 and AC part of CH1 or CH2.
 * Time base 10 ns/div ..
 10 s/div.
 * Sample rates 100, 200, 500 S/s, 1, 2, 5, 10, 20, 50, 100, 200, 500 kS/s, 1, 2, 5, 10, 12, 15, 24, 30 MS/s (24 & 30 MS/s in CH1-only mode).